tfogo/website/content/en/docs/concepts/storage/volumes.md

 ### Flexvolume

-`Flexvolume` is an out-of-tree plugin interface that has existed in Kubernetes since version 1.2 (before CSI).
+Flexvolume is an out-of-tree plugin interface that has existed in Kubernetes since version 1.2 (before CSI).
 It uses an exec-based model to interface with drivers.
 Flexvolume driver binaries must be installed in a pre-defined volume plugin path on each node (and in some cases master).

-Pods interact with Flexvolume drivers through the `flexvolume` in-tree plugin.
+Pods interact with Flexvolume drivers through the `flexVolume` in-tree plugin.
 More details can be found [here](https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md).

 ## Mount propagation